-Since October 2008, John Lash is teaching Planetary Tantra and interactive magic with Gaia through the archetype/icon of the Shakti Cluster, the Tantric "Tree of Life."
+Since October 2008, John Lash is teaching Planetary Tantra and interactive magic with Gaia through the archetype/icon of the Shakti Cluster.
 This material is intended to orient the general public toward free-form experimental mysticism grounded in an intimate commitment to the earth.
 Writing on Gnostic/Buddhist parallels, the Mahavidyas, and other topics generated by the Terma, John added another five books to the inventory of metahistory.org.

 The creative turbulence of the Terma produced two spin-offs in the form of the Yeats Conversions, series one ("Refuge for the Unborn") and two ("Tantra Outbound").
 All in all, John converted over fifty poems by W. B. Yeats into lyrical meditations on Tantric themes and Tibetan Buddhist teachings about desire, enlightenment, and impermanence.